TransformingMusicology/adb-test-framework/README.md

   <dt>absoluteThreshold</dt>
   <dd>(optional) When power features are included, disregard any result sequences whose power values (i.e. loudness) are below this threshold; in dB, encoded as a double.</dd>
   <dt>relativeThreshold</dt>
-  <dd>(optional) When power features are included, only consider sequences as matches if there power values (i.e. loudness) is equal to this value; in dB, encoded as a double.</dd>
+  <dd>(optional) When power features are included, only consider sequences as matches if their power values (i.e. loudness) is equal to this value; in dB, encoded as a double.</dd>
   <dt>unit-norming</dt>
   <dd>(optional) Use unit norming (true|false)</dd>
   <dt>distance</dt>